kimkimani/guruspedia/content/articles/how-to-minimize-docker-mages/index.md

 published: true
 url: /how-to-minimize-docker-mages/
 title: How to Minimize and Slim Docker Images - Docker Image Optimization Strategies
-description: This article will teach you the best strategies and tips for slimming down Docker images and reducing their size.
+description: This article will teach you the best strategies and tips for compress and slimm down Docker images and reducing their size.
 So, if you're looking for an easier way to manage your Docker images, this guide is for you!
 date: 2023-07-19T00:00:00-12:00
 topics: [DevOps, Docker, Containers]
 pick: [top]